Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Three primary agencies oversee immigration law in the United States: USCIS, ICE, and CBP.

 USCIS (United States Citizenship and Immigration Services) handles applications for legal entry and stays within the country.
 ICE (Immigration and Customs Enforcement) enforces laws governing border control in the United States.
 CBP (Customs and Border Protection) manages security at ports of entry in the United States.
-Each agency in the United States is critical in maintaining lawful immigration processes yearly.
+Each agency is critical in maintaining lawful immigration processes yearly.

 Understanding these agencies helps navigate U.S. immigration policies effectively.